Akryum/nodepack/README.md

 **Builtin Integrations:**

-- babel (to support old versions of node)
+- babel (to support old versions of node and/or new JS syntax)
 - typescript (soon)
 - eslint (soon)
 - jest (soon)